duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_basic_tutorial.md

 # ABSTRACT: Give the number of characters (length) of the query.
 ```

-Each plugin is a [Perl package](https://duckduckgo.com/?q=perl+package), so we start by declaring the package namespace.
-In a new plugin, you would change **Chars** to the name of the new plugin (written in [CamelCase](https://duckduckgo.com/?q=camelcase) format).
+Each instant answer is a [Perl package](https://duckduckgo.com/?q=perl+package), so we start by declaring the package namespace.
+For a new Goodie (or any new instant answer), you would change **Chars** to the name of the new instant answer (written in [CamelCase](https://duckduckgo.com/?q=camelcase) format).

 The second line is a special comment line that gets parsed automatically to make nice documentation (by [Dist::Zilla](https://metacpan.org/module/Dist::Zilla)).

-Next, type the following [use statement](https://duckduckgo.com/?q=perl+use) to import [the magic behind](https://github.com/duckduckgo/duckduckgo/tree/master/lib/DDG) our plugin system.
+Next, type the following [use statement](https://duckduckgo.com/?q=perl+use) to import [the magic behind](https://github.com/duckduckgo/duckduckgo/tree/master/lib/DDG) our instant answer system.

 ```perl
 use DDG::Goodie;